-Whether you are a fan of newer or older ships, Carnival's fleet of 24 has a ship that will satisfy every type of traveler.
-Here is a list of Carnival's ships by age as of 2024.
+Whether you are a fan of newer or older ships, Carnival's fleet of 29 (soon to be 31 once the cruise line launches Carnival Festivale and Tropicale) has a vessel that will satisfy every type of traveler.
+Here is a list of Carnival's ships by age as of 2025.

 Read more: Carnival ships by size